jaystile/docker-builder-pattern-example/builder/README.md

 # Builder

-We want to create a volume so that when gradle downloads dependencies it doesn't need to do it again if the base docker container gets updated.
+We want to create a volume so that when gradle downloads dependencies it doesn't need to do it again if the source folder gets updated.
    ```
    docker volume create gradle-dependencies
    ```